- Uptime: 99.97%

 Microsoft Exchange is typically used for organizations that heavily rely on emailing and collaboration.
 However, Brixly lets you get a single email inbox, too, so the solution is flexible.

 Brixly’s email plans leave a positive impression.
-Definitely a huge advantage if you need to open the lines of communication with your clients or other businesses.
+Definitely a huge advantage if you need to open lines of communication with your clients or other businesses.
 And since Brixly targets businesses like web hosting resellers, the mailing is a great fit.

 Migrations often get complicated, especially if you’ve never handled one before.
 And, when you’re transferring a vital website, you don’t want to make a mistake.
 That’s why Brixly can help move your website.